 Alternate Title: An Ode to Comrades in the Upside Down

 Needless to say, my meathead redneck* cohorts back in St. Louis don’t drink tea, watch soccer, go to feminist rallies or weigh 140 pounds.
-So strange bedfellows down here.
+Strange bedfellows for me.

 We’re all living in Spanish, the language of migrant labor.
 We’re throwing the shit paper in the trash.
 We’re eating rice every day like peasants.
 When we’re not hearing the constant beep of the horn, it’s cumbia or vallenato or, worst of all, rock en español.
 The ignorant masses, the inept aristrocracy, the backwards companies staffed by educated professionals who can’t even write well in fuckin Spanish.

-It’s like we’re in the Upside Down from Stranger Things, the popular television program created by Dungeons and Dragons nerds.
+It’s like we’re in the Upside Down, the alternative world in Stranger Things, a popular television series created by Dungeons and Dragons nerds.

 In time, we don’t relate so well to the normal humans (gringos) back in the other dimension.
-We relate better to the other humans who choose to live in the Upside Down.
+We relate better to humans who choose to live in the Upside Down.

 “There are two types of expats.
 The first kind only hangs out with locals and complains about the expats.
 The second kind only hangs out with expats and all they do is complain about the locals.” – English Teacher X

 For years I thought that explained it.
-We hang out with each other because we love getting away from the natives, if just for a minute, to make fun of them.
+We hang out with each other because we love getting away from the natives, if just for a minute, to make fun of them or complain.

 But that’s not all.
 I’ve come to realize that we expat gringos aren’t such strange bedfellows after all.
 We have something in common — we live in the Upside Down.
 And the Upside Down is not like Anywhere, U.S.A.
 The Upside Down gets inside you and changes you.